Class A, B, C, D, E, and F Drivers’ Licences

 Many people choose to complete the commercial licence and the Z endorsement (for air brakes) steps together.

-Some applicants may be required to also demonstrate knowledge of Ontario’s safety laws by completing a one-time, Commercial Vehicle Operators Registration (CVOR)/New Entrant Education and Evaluation Program (NEEEP) written test, in person, at a DriveTest Centre.
+Some applicants may be required to also demonstrate knowledge of Ontario’s safety laws by completing a one-time, Commercial Vehicle Operators Registration (CVOR)/New Entrant Education and Evaluation Program (NEEEP) knowledge test, in person, at a DriveTest Centre.
 This test may be taken at the same time as the other commercial knowledge tests.
 Operators must apply and pay a fee to MTO prior to taking the CVOR test; details are available on the MTO website.

 Generally, the process for obtaining a commercial driver’s licence is as follows.

-- Study for the written knowledge test(s).
+- Study for the knowledge test(s).

 - Visit a physician or nurse practitioner (registered nurse–extended class) of your choice to complete the medical examination and the medical examination report form.